About John Fries

-For several years, John also worked as a television and radio host and producer, interviewing newsmakers, entertainers and others in a variety of fields and producing and packaging programs and segments.
+For several years, John also worked as a television and radio writer, producer and host, interviewing newsmakers, entertainers and others in a variety of fields and producing and packaging programs and segments.

-In recent years he served as co-producer of Orthodoxy Now, a weekly, faith-based television program for which more than 100 shows were created and that continues to be shown in reruns.
+In recent years he served as co-producer of Orthodoxy Now, a weekly, faith-based television program.

 John holds a B. A. degree in communications and marketing from Duquesne University.